Beyond Crash: Hijacking Your Autonomous Vehicle for Fun and Profit: Overview

 \subsection{System Architecture}

-Figure~\ref{fig:arch} represents the overall architecture of \sys, which contains two major stages.
-The first stage (the left part of the figure) is performed offline to prepare a patch bank that contains a series of patches with different impacts on a victim car at different locations on a pre-set map, such as a target town or city.
-Specifically, \sys takes Lidar, GPS, and street maps as input, perturbs all of them, and optimizes a group of patches for specific target behaviors such as turning left, turning right, and going straight.
+Figure~\ref{fig:arch} represents the overall architecture of \sys, which consists of two main stages.
+The first stage, shown on the left side of the figure, is performed offline to construct a patch bank containing adversarial patches that induce different behaviors for the victim vehicle at different locations based on a predefined map, such as a target town or city.
+Specifically, \sys uses LiDAR data, GPS information, and street maps as input, applies perturbations to these modalities, and optimizes a set of patches for target behaviors such as turning left, turning right, or continuing straight.

-The second stage (the right part of the figure), which is performed online, is to dynamically choose the patch from the patch bank on the back of an adversarial car based on the sensor inputs.
-Specifically, there are three types of sensors.
-First, the rear camera is used to monitor the behavior of the victim vehicle and calculate its status, e.g., whether it successfully follows instructions.
-Second, the front camera is used to help maneuver the adversarial vehicle so that it will follow traffic rules, e.g., stop signs and traffic lights.
-Lastly, the adversary calculates the deviation of itself from the adversarial routes based on its GPS sensor data.
-All three pieces of information are used together to choose the correct patch from the patch bank for the online hijacking attack.
+The second stage, shown on the right side of Figure~\ref{fig:arch}, is performed online and dynamically selects which patch of the patch bank to display on the rear of the adversarial vehicle based on its real-time sensor inputs.
+Specifically, \sys uses three sensing sources.
+First, a rear-facing camera monitors the victim vehicle's behavior and estimates its state, such as whether it is following the intended adversarial instruction.
+Second, a front-facing camera helps the adversarial vehicle navigate safely and comply with traffic rules, such as stop signs and traffic lights.
+Third, GPS measurements are used to estimate the adversarial vehicle's deviation from the planned adversarial route. \sys combines these inputs to select the appropriate patch from the patch bank and maintain the online hijacking attack.

 \sys achieves the temporal persistence required for end-to-end route hijacking by satisfying two different requirements.
 First, it constructs a patch bank via a Min--Max optimization procedure that explicitly adversarializes contextual variations: the optimizer searches over challenging background perturbations (e.g., weather, illumination, and viewpoint changes) while updating the patch to consistently induce the target decision.
 This formulation encourages patches to remain effective under diverse environmental conditions.
 Second, during deployment, \sys employs an interactive adjustment loop that updates the patch displayed online using feedback derived from the onboard sensors of the attacker vehicle and the observed behavior of the victim AV.
 By adapting the patch in response to runtime conditions, the attack maintains its influence over time while maintaining stealthy, traffic-compliant driving behavior.